sei-mkaar/wictf-web/docs/solutions.md

 !!! important "Important"

-    Please download the guides to your local system, since we will be removing this site after a few days.
+    Please download the guides to your local system, since we will be removing this site in a few days.

 | # | Guide | Points |
 |---|------|-------|